-- First, as we discussed is her age.
+-- The first reason, as we discussed previously, is her age.
 She is inching toward sexual maturity and with that comes behavior changes.
 Even dogs that are spayed and neutered still go through these changes, although often to a lesser degree.

-- Second and possibly the most important factor, is that I was not meeting her exercise, and mental needs.
+-- Second, and possibly the most important factor, is that I was not meeting her exercise and mental needs.
 I had spent the day before Thanksgiving and that morning preparing the upcoming feast.
-If she had been tired, if her needs had been met; the odds of her noticing the television and caring what was going on would have been significantly less!
+If she had been tired or if her needs had been met, the odds of her noticing the television and caring about what was going on would have been significantly less!

-- Third, SHE IS A HERDING DOG!!
-And as such she has instincts that have been developed and bred to be enhanced for my pleasure hundreds of years.
+-- Third, SHE IS A SHEEP HERDING DOG!!
+And as such, she has instincts that have been developed and bred to be enhanced for my pleasure over hundreds of years.
 As the owner of a herding dog I need to familiarize myself with the traits of the category of dog, and her breed individually.

-The herding behavior is modified from the predatory instinct, to hunt and prey on other animals.
-Through selective breeding man has been able to inhibit the dogs’ desire to kill while maintaining and controlling the ability to chase and herd.
+The herding behavior of many dog species is modified from the predatory instinct, to hunt and prey on other animals.
+Through selective breeding, man has been able to inhibit the dogs’ desire to kill while maintaining and controlling the ability to chase and herd.

 Sometimes this over stimulation of instinctual behaviors, if not dealt with, can get completely out of control and is increasingly difficult to deal with and repair.